sg-s/cryptoparty/README.md

 ## Software

+* [uBlock Origin](https://github.com/gorhill/uBlock/) The best ad-blocker out there.
+Ads are part of the surveillance system of the web.
 * [Signal](https://whispersystems.org/) Signal is an easy to use, end-to-end encrypted messaging system for your phone.
 Don't use WhatsApp or facebook messenger!
 * [TAILS](https://tails.boum.org/).
 Tails is a hardened live operating system that routes everything over Tor and allows no local changes.
 * [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 The most widely used free browser.